IMU-935: Targeting RORγt and Th17

 Immunic has observed strong cytokine inhibition targeting both Th1 and Th17 responses in preclinical testing, as well as indications of activity in animal models for psoriasis and IBD.
 Preclinical experiments indicated that, while leading to a potent inhibition of Th17 differentiation and cytokine secretion, IMU-935 did not affect thymocyte maturation, one of the physiological functions of RORγt, and therefore reduces the risk for thymoma development in patients.
 Based on these preclinical data, Immunic believes that IMU-935 has potential to be a best-in-class therapy for various autoimmune diseases and beyond.

-Based on strong preclinical results, highlighting IMU-935’s therapeutic potential in castration-resistant prostate cancer, Immunic is currently preparing an open-label phase 1 dose escalation trial designed to establish a recommended phase 2 dose and to assess safety, tolerability, anti-tumor activity, biomarkers and pharmacokinetics of IMU-935 in patients with progressive metastatic castration-resistant prostate cancer.
-The trial was approved by the relevant authorities in the United Kingdom and is expected to commence in the fourth quarter of 2021.
+Based on strong preclinical results, highlighting IMU-935’s therapeutic potential in castration-resistant prostate cancer, Immunic has enrolled the first patient in an open-label phase 1 dose escalation trial of IMU-935 designed to establish a recommended phase 2 dose and to assess safety, tolerability, anti-tumor activity, biomarkers and pharmacokinetics of IMU-935 in patients with progressive metastatic castration-resistant prostate cancer.
+Initial clinical safety data is expected to be available in the third quarter of 2022.